 however it can be problematic and it's not clear whether it depends on

-any of the Palm conduits (which again are PPC only).
-While it might be
+any of the Palm conduits (which again are PPC only) - it has been

 possible to extend the life of the handheld this way, the probable way